Biosphere Advisor

 Citizen Science Opportunities

-Islanders can make a big difference this month:
+Islanders can make a real difference this July:

-• Marine Observations: Report basking shark sightings and fish activity in coastal waters.
-Contribute to seagrass and maerl habitat monitoring.
+- Marine Observations: Report basking shark sightings and activity in seagrass beds to marine monitoring groups.

 Analysis generated by Azure OpenAI (GPT-4o) from GBIF, EMODnet, Open-Meteo, and MTG IoT Network data.
 Part of the Biosphere Observatory.